ulissigroup/vasp-interactive/README.md

 - The `OUTCAR` and `vasprun.xml` contents of an MLFF run are different from standard DFT and are not recognized by default `ase.io.read`. `VaspInteractive` provides a workaround to parse the OUTCAR file but may bt subject to changes in future VASP releases.

+- The energy/forces/stress calculated by DFT or ML inferences are treated the same in `VaspInteractive`.
+If you want to specify the source of your results on each ionic step, consider using `calc.are_results_dft()` method.

 ## More examples